-- Security event management — this is a premium service where the MSP also moves in when relevant security-related events are triggered by the firewalls (i.e., botnet traffic is intercepted trying to leave the LAN).
-In the case of the latter, this often includes reporting services and log analysis and retention services.
+- Security event management – this is a premium service where the MSP also moves in when the firewall triggers relevant security-related events (i.e., botnet traffic is intercepted trying to leave the LAN).
+In the latter case, this often includes reporting services, log analysis, and retention services.

 When it comes to the different components of firewall management, the client should always be aware of what is and isn’t included in their contract.
-Further, MSPs should also have a clear understanding of how much work is associated with each of these options in order to make sure they can provide the service in an economically viable manner.
-An upfront setup fee is advised to help cover the costs of the initial deployment, which tends to be more time-consuming than maintenance and upkeep.
+Further, MSPs should also clearly understand how much work is associated with each option to ensure they can provide the service in an economically viable manner.
+An upfront setup fee is advised to help cover the initial deployment costs, which are more time-consuming than maintenance and upkeep.

 What is the most efficient way for MSPs to deal with alerts and audit logs?

-Gheri: Alerts that can be produced by the firewall need to be classified according to a severity rating.
+Gheri: Alerts that the firewall can produce need to be classified according to a severity rating.
 Additionally, notification thresholds, e.g., the same event must happen more than this many times through a certain timespan, can help to reduce alert noise.
 Typically, there are only a handful of alerts that need administrative attention.
-A firewall filtering out an attack through its IPS capabilities, for example, is an interesting fact for a report and brings out the value of the product.
+For example, a firewall filtering out an attack through its IPS capabilities is an interesting fact for a report and brings out the product’s value.
 However, it is nothing that anybody needs to know about instantly.
-If the CPU load of a firewall starts to go through the roof, that is a different issue altogether and should trigger an alert with the MSP.
+On the other hand, if the CPU load of a firewall starts to go through the roof, that is a different issue altogether and should trigger an alert with the MSP.

-Audit logs are great for forensics needs and to create activity reports.
-There are vendor-specific tools available, and most vendors offer their own log retention and reporting products.
-Log retention should be part of the service package, and, of course, longer retention periods will incur greater service cost.
+Audit logs are great for forensics needs and for creating activity reports.
+Vendor-specific tools are available, and most vendors offer their own log retention and reporting products.
+However, log retention should be part of the service package, and longer retention periods will incur greater service costs.

-MSPs aren’t just managing one firewall for one client, but multiple firewalls.
-What is the best way to ensure all the bases are covered?
+MSPs typically manage multiple firewalls for each client.
+So what’s the best way to ensure all the bases are covered?

-Gheri: When managing multiple firewalls for a client, it is key to make use of powerful, multi-tenant capable central configuration management services.
-The ability to share policies and settings between firewalls; integrated life-cycle management capabilities to facilitate simple patch management; and, integration with zero-touch deployment services to simplify initial deployment and RMA handling, are key.
+Gheri: When managing multiple firewalls for a client, it is vital to use robust, multi-tenant capable central configuration management services.
+The ability to share policies and settings between firewalls, integrated life-cycle management capabilities to facilitate simple patch management and integration with zero-touch deployment services to simplify initial deployment and RMA handling is vital.

-A REST API interface to both the central management and the individual firewalls also allows for integration into the MSP’s proprietary platforms, which are often used to provide the client with a dashboard view of their managed firewalls.
+A REST API interface to the central management and the individual firewalls also allows for integration into the MSP’s proprietary platforms, often used to provide the client with a dashboard view of their managed firewalls.

-Another important requirement is the ability to propagate alerts from the firewalls into the central management systems, and from there onto an MSP’s own security and event management system in order to handle operations and security-related events that may occur on the firewalls.
+Another critical requirement is the ability to propagate firewall alerts into the central management systems and onto an MSP’s own security and event management system to handle operations and security-related events that may occur on the firewalls.